The National Nurturing Schools Programme

 Please note - Full training for the Boxall Profile and the Boxall Profile Online is not covered in these sessions.
 For training, please visit the The Boxall Pofile pages.

 For schools who have successfully completed the National Nurturing Schools Programme, they can gain recognition for achieving a higher level of nurturing provision by applying for The National Nurturing School Award – assessed and awarded by The Nurture Group Network.

 What are the costs?

-For year one the fee is £660 plus VAT (includes one year Boxall Online, publications, manuals and two-day induction programme for two people).
-For year two the fee is £650 plus VAT (includes one year Boxall Online, one-day progress and application programme for two people, on-site assessment, report and Award).
+For year one the fee is £900 plus VAT (includes one year Boxall Online, publications, manuals and two-day induction programme for two people).
+For year two the fee is £850 plus VAT (includes one year Boxall Online, one-day progress and application programme for two people, on-site assessment, report, certificate and presentation of the Award).